evasimon/amazon-like-storefront-MySQL/README.md

 * For Manager View:  `node bamazonManager.js`
     * managers are able to choose from the following menu options:
-        * View Products for Sale
-            * the app lists every available item: the item IDs, names, prices, and quantities.
+        * View Products for Sale: - the app lists every available item: the item IDs, names, prices, and quantities.
-        * View Low Inventory
-            * the app lists all items with an inventory count lower than five.
+        * View Low Inventory: - the app lists all items with an inventory count lower than five.
-        * Add to Inventory
-            * app displays a prompt that will let the manager "add more" of any item currently in the store.
+        * Add to Inventory: - the app displays a prompt that will let the manager "add more" of any item currently in the store.
-        * Add New Product
-            * app allows the manager to add a completely new product to the store.
+        * Add New Product: - the app allows the manager to add a completely new product to the store.